-In simplified procedures, when you need to collect personal data, for example references, use the wording of the General Data Protection Regulation in the template for simplified procedures.
+In simplified procurements, when you need to collect personal data, for example references, use the wording of the General Data Protection Regulation in the template for simplified procurement.
 Be careful in the handling of tenders; try to avoid any unnecessary dissemination of personal data.
 Do not send personal data to people who do not need it.
-A similar approach should also apply when placing orders or in the direct procurements.
+A similar approach should also apply when placing orders or in direct procurements.

-When you send customer information which contains personal data to the Division of Finances you should not print a copy of the web form or email to keep yourself.
+When you send customer information that contains personal data to the Finance Division, you should not print a copy of the web form or email to keep for yourself.

-Do not make or print copies of invoices, travel receipts or similar if not necessary.
-Documentation required for processing should be securely processed and erased when longer required.
+Do not make or print copies of invoices, travel expense reports or similar if not necessary.
+The supporting documentation required for the process should be securely handled and erased when no longer required.
 Do not save copies or printouts for longer than is necessary.
-Remember that documentation which constitutes accounting information, for example if you have added information to a copy so that it becomes an original document, should be filed and destroyed as per standard routines.
+Remember that supporting documentation which constitutes accounting information, for example if you have added information to a copy so that it becomes an original document, should be filed and destroyed as per standard procedures.

-If you need, for example, to make a payment before a conference without an invoice you must not include unnecessary information, only the documentation validating this information.
+If, for example, you need to make a payment prior to a conference without an invoice you must not include unnecessary information, only the documentation validating the information required.

 dataskyddsombud [at] lu [dot] se